Women Financial Statistics – A Look At The Data

 (Source: CNBC)

-The quote is referring to the fact that women are more likely than men to live paycheck to paycheck, meaning they have less financial cushion in case of an emergency.
-There are a few reasons for this disparity.
+This statistic reflects that women are more likely than men to live paycheck to paycheck, meaning they have minimal financial cushioning for emergencies.
+Several reasons explain this disparity.

-First, women earn less money than men, on average.
-Second, women are more likely to take time out of the workforce to care for children or aging parents.
-This can lead to a loss of income and benefits, as well as a decrease in retirement savings.
+First, women earn less money than men on average.
+Second, women more frequently leave the workforce to care for children or aging parents.
+This can result in income and benefit losses, plus decreased retirement savings.

 In what’s referred to as “the pink tax,” women pay 7% more on average for female-marketed goods like tampons, razors, deodorant, shampoo, and more – even items that aren’t just for women.
 It adds up to $82,000 or more over the course of a woman’s lifetime.